Tango: Ballroom tango

 Ballroom tango, divided in recent decades into the "International" and "American" styles, has descended from the tango styles that developed when the tango first went abroad to Europe and North America.
 The dance was simplified, adapted to the preferences of conventional ballroom dancers, and incorporated into the repertoire used in International Ballroom dance competitions.
 English tango was first codified in October 1922, when it was proposed that it should only be danced to modern tunes, ideally at 30 bars per minute (i.e. 120 beats per minute – assuming a 4/4 measure).

-Subsequently, the English tango evolved mainly as a highly competitive dance, while the American tango evolved as an unjudged social dance with an emphasis on leading and following skills.
+Subsequently, the English tango evolved mainly as a highly competitive dance, while the American tango evolved as a non-judged social dance with an emphasis on leading and following skills.
 This has led to some principal distinctions in basic technique and style.
-Nevertheless, there are quite a few competitions held in the American style, and of course mutual borrowing of technique and dance patterns happens all the time.
+Nevertheless, there are quite a few competitions held in the American style, and mutual borrowing of technique and dance patterns is a common practice.

 Ballroom tangos use different music and styling from the tangos from the River Plata region (Uruguay and Argentina), with more staccato movements and the characteristic head snaps.
 The head snaps are totally foreign to Argentine and Uruguayan tango, and were introduced in 1934 under the influence of a similar movement in the legs and feet of the tango from the River Plate, and the theatrical movements of the pasodoble.
-This style became very popular in Germany and was soon introduced to England.
-The movements were very popular with spectators, but not with competition judges.
+This style became popular in Germany and was soon introduced to England.
+The movements were popular with spectators, but not with competition judges.

 Finnish tango

 Tango arrived in Finland in 1913.
 The tango spread from the dominant urban dance form to become hugely popular across Finland in the 1950s after World War I and World War II.
 The melancholy tone of the music reflects the themes of Finnish folk poetry; Finnish tango is almost always in a minor key.

-The tango is danced in very close full thigh, pelvis and upper body contact in a wide and strong frame, and features smooth horizontal movements that are very strong and determined.
-Dancers are very low, allowing long steps without any up and down movement, although rises and falls are optional in some styles.
+The tango is danced in close full thigh, pelvis and upper body contact in a wide and strong frame, and features smooth horizontal movements that are strong and determined.
+Dancers are low, allowing long steps without any up and down movement, although rises and falls are optional in some styles.
 Forward steps land heel first except when descending from a rise, and in backward steps dancers push from the heel.
 In basic steps, the passing leg moves quickly to rest for a moment close to the grounded leg.
 Dips and rotations are typical.
 There is no open position, and typically feet stay close to the floor, except in dips the follower might slightly raise the left leg.
 Unlike in some Argentine-Uruguayan tango styles, in Finnish tango there is no kicking of any kind, and there are no aerials.

 The annual Finnish tango festival Tangomarkkinat draws over 100,000 tango fans to the central Finnish town of Seinäjoki; the town also hosts the Tango Museum.